Multinational Enterprises and the Law

-This course represents a comprehensive analysis of the major legal problems raised by the operations of multinational enterprises (MNEs), studied in their commercial, economic and political contexts.
+This module represents a comprehensive analysis of the major legal problems raised by the operations of multinational enterprises (MNEs), studied in their commercial, economic and political contexts.

-The course is not based on a single model of the MNE but, rather, examines the organisational diversity of MNEs in relation to the principal policy and regulatory questions involved in their operations.
-Furthermore, the course reflects the regulatory choices open to policy makers (in both home and host countries) in that relevant legal standards and procedures occur both at the sub-national, national, regional and multilateral levels.
-Thus the material for the course is drawn from national, regional and international sources.
+The module is not based on a single model of the MNE but, rather, examines the organisational diversity of MNEs in relation to the principal policy and regulatory questions involved in their operations.
+Furthermore, the module reflects the regulatory choices open to policy makers (in both home and host countries) in that relevant legal standards and procedures occur both at the sub-national, national, regional and multilateral levels.
+Thus the material for the module is drawn from national, regional and international sources.

 - To provide a comprehensive, interdisciplinary, study of the business and legal organisation of Multinational Enterprises (MNEs) and of the regulation of their activities;

 - To do so in relation to both the principal commercial and social issues raised by their operations;

 - To examine the regulatory environment for international business by dealing with sub-national, national, regional and multilateral policies and rules for the regulation of MNEs;

 - A detailed grounding in the legal and regulatory problems created by the operations of MNEs;

 - A critical understanding of these problems in the light of competing theories and ideologies of economic and social globalisation and its regulation;